 The Ghost Island

-However, it appears that even nursing home inmates were disturbed by the ghosts of plague victims who perished in large numbers on the island of Poveglia.
-Today, Poveglia is regarded a ghost island and one of the world’s scariest places.
+However, the ghosts of plague victims, who perished in large numbers on the island of Poveglia, appear to have disturbed even nursing home inmates.
+Today, people regard Poveglia as a ghost island and one of the world’s scariest places.

 For decades, this location has had a terrible reputation and a strange past.
-According to some witnesses, roughly half of Poveglia’s territory is covered in human skeletons due to its reputation as a ‘cursed’ island.
+Because of its reputation as a ‘cursed’ island, some witnesses claim that human skeletons cover around half of Poveglia’s area.
 As a result, the island of Poveglia is one of the most popular ghost hunting destinations.
 But how can I go to the island of Poveglia?

 Poveglia Island Tours